Measure District Readiness

 Task 2: Analyze and Discuss the District's Readiness Report

 Your team’s results are ready!
 Click "Reports" on the menu to review the results.
-Project managers are encouraged to export the report to Word or PDF format and distribute it to the district leadership team.
-Then schedule a separate meeting to review the report as a group.
+Project managers are encouraged to export the report to PDF format and distribute it to the district leadership team prior to scheduling a face-to-face meeting.
+During the meeting, the team can review the report as a group.
+Here's a sample report to give you an idea of what your team can expect to see.

-Visit the Framework page to investigate the descriptions of each FRS Gear and its corresponding readiness rubric.
+Pro Tip 1: Visit the Framework page to review the descriptions of each FRS Gear and its corresponding readiness rubric.
 District leadership teams should use this information to answer the guiding questions above and to inform Steps 3 and 4 of the planning process.

 Done with Step 2?
 Go to Step 3 to gather stakeholder input.